-Employee Turnover: What is it, Why it Happens and How to Reduce it
+Employee Turnover: What, Why and How to Reduce it

 Employee turnover is a common HR issue for companies on a global scale.
 Employee turnover can lead to many negative outcomes, such as inconsistent departmental performance, increased hiring and onboarding costs, and competitors obtaining quality talent.